François Guizot: The second Soult government

 Some scholars point out that corruption, while certainly present, did not have a large effect on the voting records of those in the Chamber of Deputies.

 The strength of Guizot's oration was his straightforward style of speaking.
 He was essentially a ministerial speaker, far more powerful in defence than in opposition.
-Nor was he less a master of parliamentary tactics and of those sudden changes and movements in debate which, as in a battle, sometimes change the fortune of the day.
-His confidence in himself, and in the majority of the chamber which he had moulded to his will, was unbounded; and long success and the habit of authority led him to forget that in a country like France there was a people outside the chamber elected by a small constituency, to which the minister and the king himself were held responsible.
+He was also a master of parliamentary tactics.
+His confidence in himself, and in the majority of the chamber which he had moulded to his will, was unbounded.
+The long success and the habit of authority led him to forget that in a country like France there were people outside the chamber elected by a small constituency, to which the minister and the king himself were held responsible.

 Guizot's view of politics was essentially historical and philosophical.
 His tastes and his acquirements gave him little insight into the practical business of administrative government.
 Of finance he knew nothing; trade and commerce were strange to him; military and naval affairs were unfamiliar to him; all these subjects he dealt with by second hand through his friends, Pierre Sylvain Dumon (1797–1870), Charles Marie Tanneguy, Comte Duchâttel (1803–1867), or Marshal Bugeaud.
 The consequence was that few measures of practical improvement were carried by his administration.
 Still less did the government lend an ear to the cry for parliamentary reform.

 On this subject the king's prejudices were insurmountable, and his ministers had the weakness to give way to them.
 It was impossible to defend a system which confined the suffrage to 200,000 citizens and returned a chamber of whom half were placemen.
 Nothing would have been easier than to strengthen the moderate liberal party by attaching the suffrage to the possession of land in France, but blank resistance was the sole answer of the government to the moderate demands of the opposition.
 Warning after warning was addressed to them in vain by friends and by foes alike, and they remained profoundly unconscious of their danger till the moment when it overwhelmed them.